 - 1. Patient decision to withdraw consent - 2.
 Patient decision to refuse venesection - 3.
 Development of a medical or psychiatric condition that would make venesection contra-indicated in the opinion of the investigator - 4.
-Discontinuation of chemotherapy for disease progression
+Discontinuation of chemotherapy for any reason (including disease progression).